 Compared to an island covered with greenery and lush vegetation – a sandbank is just a piece of land without any plants.
 The average length is from 6 to 100-120 m in length.
 Some of the sandbanks are allocated near the local islands and some could be found just in the middle of the ocean!

-However this is an incredible opportunity to sneak away from civilisation and enjoy the scenery of the Indian Ocean.
+However, this is an incredible opportunity to sneak away from civilization and enjoy the scenery of the Indian Ocean.

-Underwater restaurants are unique side of Maldives.
-Currently you can dine in 5 of them.
+Underwater restaurants are a unique side of Maldives.
+Currently, you can dine in 5 of them.
 Another one in You & Me by Cocoon will be available very soon.
 So let’s take a closer look.

 The restaurant easily fits 8 tables.
 Its main feature is a wine-cellar – the only of its kind on Maldives.
 The variety of wine is absolutely amazing!